azhozhin/blockchain-developer-bootcamp-final-project/docs/local-env-setup.md

 ## Metamask default localhost network would not work

-If you select default metamask localhost network you will see the following exception in UI:
+If you select select wrong network for local environment you will see the following exception in UI:

 ![Wrong network local dev](images/wrong-network-local-dev-env.png)

-Please make sure you have created new network in metamask as default `localhost 8545` would not work as hardhat network have different chainId and it would not be able to interact with hatdhat local chain.
+Please make sure you have created new network/updated existing one in metamask as default settings for `localhost 8545` have different chainId and it would not be able to interact with hatdhat local chain.

 ![New local network in metamask](images/metamask/new-local-network.png)